 Morocco is not a typical package holiday, “fly and flop”, destination (although you can find that in Agadir, if that’s what you’re looking for).
 The climate and landscape is diverse (from snow capped mountains, to the arid Sahara, and windy coastal surf towns) and it’s also a Muslim country.
 So some thought needs to go in to your packing to allow for the varied climate and local customs.

-On our 3 week Morocco road trip, we wore woolly hats and winter jackets in the Atlas Mountains, needed sun hats and sun cream in Marrakech, and would you believe it rained whilst we were in the Sahara Desert?!
+On our 3 week Morocco road trip, we wore woolly hats and winter jackets in the Atlas Mountains, needed sun hats and sunscreen in Marrakech, and, would you believe it rained whilst we were in the Sahara Desert?!

 In a nutshell, pack layers for the interchangeable climates, and wear loose-fitting, light clothes that cover your shoulders, cleavage and legs.
 Kids will be fine in shorts and T-shirts.
-Ladies will feel more comfortable in long skirts, or trousers.
+Women will feel more comfortable in long skirts or trousers.
 A light shawl is a good idea.
 Shorts are fine to wear at your accommodation.

 Whilst you will see Westerners walking around in shorts and string tops in tourist areas, we recommend being sensitive to the local culture and covering up.
 No one will say anything to you.
 It’s just being respectful.